 Roasted vegetables do not stick to the pan, but foods roasted at temperatures above 425 degrees convection did cook faster than recommended times.
 The nonstick surface is easy to clean up and washes easily with just soap and water for most foods.
-One of the biggest downfalls to this pan is the shallow sides, making it hard to pick up and set down with oven mitts on.
+One of the biggest pitfalls of this pan are the shallow sides, making it hard to pick up and set down with oven mitts on.

 In baking, the bottoms of our cookies and biscuits browned very quickly, and our chocolate chip cookies took three minutes longer than the suggested time.
 During roasting, our cooking times were on par with recipes; however, glazes and marinades easily burnt onto the pan.
 Luckily, most easily scrubbed off with a non-abrasive sponge.
-Our Nordic Ware pan is the largest we tested and is quite large for home use, and would be a more appropriate size for a commercial kitchen.
+Our Nordic Ware pan is the largest we tested and is quite large for home use.
+We think it's a more appropriate size for a commercial kitchen.

-Integrated handles make rotating and removing the Circulon Total Bakeware Set from the oven easily, and food slides off the pans non-stick surface, even sticky honey glazed nuts.
-During our baking tests, our baked goods were all baked at the recommended times, but the bottoms of our cookies and biscuits were a bit darker than on other pans.
+Integrated handles make rotating and removing the Circulon Total Bakeware Set from the oven easily, and food slides off the pans nonstick surface, even sticky honey glazed nuts.
+During our baking tests, our baked goods were all done at the recommended times, but the bottoms of our cookies and biscuits were a bit darker than on other pans.

 We found foods roasted at temperatures below 350 degrees to cook evenly without charring.
-However, when our oven temperature was at 375 degrees or higher, foods at the edges of the pan charred while the food in the middle of the pan did not.
-Overall, our testers like the weight of the pan and how easily it cleans up and feel it is best used at temperatures below 350 degrees.
+However, when our oven temperature was at 375 degrees or higher, foods at the edges of the pan tended to char while the food in the middle of the pan did not.
+Overall, our testers like the weight of the pan and how easily it cleans up, but we feel it is best used at temperatures below 350 degrees.

-When we roasted fish and vegetables at 325 degrees, we had nice even roasting, but when we used the pan at temps over 425 degrees, our marinades burned onto the pan and was very difficult to scrub off.
+When we roasted fish and vegetables at 325 degrees, we had nice even roasting, but when we used the pan at temps over 425 degrees, our marinades burned onto the pan and were very difficult to scrub off.
 In fact, we never got all the residue off.
 A batch of cookies stuck to the pan in two separate tests, one with the pan's surface prepared and one with an unprepared surface.
-Whenever foods stick to the pan, it is hard to clean, but otherwise easy to clean.
-With other similar pans on the market, we would choose them over this set because of how foods stick to the pan.
+Ultimately, we would choose one of the other similar pans on the market over this set because of how foods stick to the pan.

 Of the nonstick pans, the Rachael Ray Nonstick Bakeware Set browned baked goods the quickest and baked the most unevenly.
 In our testing, cookies and biscuits baked unevenly time and time again, with the bottoms browning and burning before the tops were set.
 We roasted a variety of vegetables at temperatures ranging from 350 degrees to 425 degrees and found the food at the edges of the pan to always be burnt or charred and the food in the middle of the pan to be evenly cooked.

 Our cooking times with the pan were within those suggested by our recipes, but we had mixed results when it came to the evenness of our baking.
 Some items had browned bottoms, while others were perfect.
 With roasting, we found the food at the edges of the pan to char and cook more quickly than the food in the middle of the pan.
 When some cheese burnt onto the pan, it was difficult to scrub off.
-This pan ranked lowest in our testing due to how easily it bent in the oven, and we recommend purchasing other aluminum pans.
+This pan ranked lowest in our testing due to how easily it bent in the oven, and we recommend purchasing another aluminum pan over this one.

 Why You Should Trust Us